,

 Article 21 : Non-Discrimination.
 Any discrimination based on any ground such as sex, race, colour, ethnic or social origin, genetic features, language, religion or belief, political or any other opinion, membership of a national minority, property, birth, disability, age or sexual orientation shall be prohibited.

 Neste – Neste claims to be a force of good and a good corporate citizen.
-How can you be a force of good if you encourage to boycott a journalist?
+How can you be a force of good if you encourage to boycott / blacklist an individuals?
 I’ve contacted their CEO (Bioplastics News Person of the Year 2019) to ask his opinion on this.
 Will Peter Vanacker remain on the side of good corporate governance?
 Neste aims to do good thing for our children’s generation.
-Well, I’m not sure if boycotting a journalist is good for our children!
+Well, I’m not sure if boycotting a citizen is compatible with the concept of aiming to do good for our children!

 Natureworks (JV of Cargill) – I had the chance to have dinner with their previous Board chairman who was a real American gentlemen… and now I’m boycotted by a NatureWorks employee.
 The same employee who helped and encouraged me to promote Natureworks and PLA on a US TV channel?